benlind/ben-lind-rockets/README.md

 const PHPini = '/Applications/MAMP/bin/php/php5.5.10/conf/php.ini';
 ```

-After pointing those lines to the appropriate files, you should be able to run `gulp serve:dist` to run the app.
+After pointing those lines to the appropriate files, you should be able to run `gulp serve` to run the app.
 That command should launch a browser pointing to the main app page.
 If it does not, simply navigate to http://localhost:3000/index.php in a browser.

 ### Option 2: XAMPP or MAMP
 Start up XAMPP or MAMP, and point their htdocs to the `/dist` folder of this project.
 Then start the Apache server.